Amazon Music Bestsellers and Deals

 The Mulligan CDs usually all use those reissue catalogue numbers LUN CD 002 and LUN CD 007 etc. There isn't any CD anywhere that tells you this nor did they use the three different photo rears.
 And as I say, they lazily call it "1975" because that is what is on the front cover or it suits them - leading to confusion over the release date of the LP (didn't arrive until March 1976).

 "The Bothy Band" debut has been reissued any number of times on Mulligan CDs with the same catalogue number – 1990, 1998, 2011 – it's hard to get any accuracy on exact dates and it seems they want it that way.
-There is also a Compass Records (USA) CD variant from 2008 on Mulligan LUNCD 3002 (use Barcode 766397300221 to locate it) that is readily available on Amazon.
+There's also a Compass Records CD variant from November 2008 out of the USA on Mulligan LUNCD 3002 (use Barcode 766397300221 to locate it) with a rear cover that matches the colour of the front sleeve (it has 1975, 2008 as copyright dates).
+That is readily available on Amazon.
 None give mastering credits.

 As for The Bothys music - hell even a dance band sampled the entirely Acapella 'mouth music' vocal racehorse that is "Fionnaghula" on their second album "Old Hag You Have Killed Me" from October 1976.
 If they reformed – many would come running from wide and afar...